oschulz/ValueShapes.jl/README.md

 table packages).
-ValueShapes package has some overlap in functionality with [TransformVariables](https://github.com/tpapp/TransformVariables.jl), but provides a duality of view instead of transformations (and therefore uses data views instead of data copies).
+ValueShapes package has some overlap in functionality with [TransformVariables](https://github.com/tpapp/TransformVariables.jl), but provides a duality of view instead of transformations (and therefore uses data views instead of data copies, where possible).